cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 -----
 ## Changelog
+### v8 -> v9
+- Phase 2: Made it more explicit that everything happens in secret
+- Phase 2: Moved the discard of the 3 unused prelude cards so players do not have to choose right away which one they keep (as we actually do it in playtests)
+- Explicit explanation of perk timings
 ### v7 -> v8
 - Phase 4: Removed the CC redistribution step
 - Phase 3: Dedicated step for the Diplomat annexations.
 Ability's wording updated to reflect that.